-If cash is king, why do so many small businesses struggle with cash management?
-It starts with not understanding cash flow, the rhythm of money flowing into and out of a business.
-For a positive cash flow, you want more coming in than going out.
-Makes sense, right?
-The challenge for many businesses is they don’t have a visual of what cash is flowing in and out.
-And that’s where trouble begins.
+Why do so many small businesses struggle with cash management?
+It starts with not understanding cash flow–the rhythm of money flowing into and out of a business.
+Simply put, you want more coming in than going out.
+The challenge for many businesses is they don’t have insight into what their cash position looks like at any given time.
+That’s where trouble begins.

 Think of a grocer whose customers pay with cash.
 Maybe the cashier gives the wrong change, money goes missing from the till, or money doesn’t even make it into the till.
 Consider a restaurant.
 Daily sales are taxed pennies on the dollar.
 Doesn’t sound bad, right?
 What if nobody’s setting those pennies aside?
 At month’s end, the restaurant owner struggles to cobble cash together–maybe thousands of dollars–for the tax payment.

 To help small businesses track cash, Clover recommends two apps: Cash Log and Cash Track.
 Cash Log, a free Clover app, is especially helpful in retail where cash regularly changes hands.
 This app tracks all customer cash transactions and manager cash drawer activities to spotlight where cash is moving.
 Cash Track tracks cash movement from employees or registers.
-To use it, record the cash you assign to each register and employee at shift’s beginning.
+To use it, record the cash you assign to each register and employee at the beginning of each shift.
 At shift’s end, reconcile the employee’s count with the manager’s count and the shift report.
 Cash Track also sends daily shift reports by email or to your Clover dashboard.
 It even helps restaurants calculate tips.

-David Joseph was surprised by a $9,000 sales tax bill from his bookkeeper and asked: “Why can’t someone do our sales tax the way ADP does our payroll?”
-And so he conceived a tool that helps restaurant owners sleep at night: DAVO.
+During his restaurant days, David Joseph was once surprised by a $9,000 sales tax bill from his bookkeeper, prompting him to ask, “Why can’t someone do our sales tax the way ADP does our payroll?”
+He eventually answered his own question by conceived a tool he says is meant to help restaurant owners sleep at night: DAVO Sales Tax.

 In Joseph’s words: “It’s automated.
 The Clover [app] calculates sales tax.
 It sends us the sales data.
-All of that is done automatically, and what we really do is cash management.… We put a little bit of money aside every day.”
+All of that is done automatically, and what we really do is cash management…we put a little bit of money aside [for sales tax payments] every day.”

-DAVO for sales tax automatically collects daily sales tax, holds it securely, files it and pays it in full and on time.
-No more worries about surprise sales tax bills or late penalties.
+DAVO automatically collects daily sales tax, hold the money securely, files it, and pays it in full and on time.
+For DAVO users, that means no more worries about surprise sales tax bills or late penalties.